 We charge our electronic devices.
 Here the charging costs $2 per hour.

 We retire to our rooms.
 It is bitterly cold.
 I manage to get into the sleeping bag, huffing and puffing.
 The effort leaves me panting for a while.
-Once inside the sleeping bag my body slowly warms up and I go to sleep.
+Once inside the sleeping bag my body slowly warms up, and I fall asleep.

 Going to the restroom at night is a real chore.
 I wait until I must absolutely go.
 I unzip my sleeping bag and grab the down jacket kept on top of the comforter near my feet.
 The jacket feels wet and dirty to touch; the moisture from our breath has condensed on the jacket (as well as on other surfaces such as the window pane).
 I put on the headlamp and look for my slippers.
 They are frozen stiff.
 I open the door and stagger toward the common restroom.